arunasurya/academy/terminal.md

 $ pwd
 /Users/aruna
 ```
+`~` means your home directory

 - `ls` shows the files in the current directory
+-  if `ls` is followed by an argument that is a directory, it shows what is in that directory
 ```
 $ ls
 Desktop  Documents  Downloads  Library	Movies	Music  Pictures  Public  src
+$ ls Music
+iTunes
 ```
 - `cd` lets you switch to a new directory (change directory)
+- if you type `cd` without any argument, the command takes you to your home directory
 ```
 $ cd src
 $ ls